Work with us - careers

 Why work at AICIS?

-We are part of the Australian Government’s Department of Health and work closely with a range of stakeholders — including other government departments in Australia, overseas regulatory bodies, chemical industry bodies and community groups.
+We are part of the Australian Government’s Department of Health and Aged Care and work closely with a range of stakeholders — including other government departments in Australia, overseas regulatory bodies, chemical industry bodies and community groups.

 Our diverse mix of scientists and administrative, regulatory strategy, compliance and communications staff work together to achieve our mission to help protect Australians and our environment from the risks associated with industrial chemical importation and manufacture (introduction), as well as providing information to promote the safe use of chemicals.